An intelligent matter: positioning AI in IP

 In this day and age, is it possible to go to an Intellectual Property (IP) conference or trade show and not be bombarded with the buzzword "artificial intelligence (AI)?"
 Is it possible to talk about modern IP management and its future without discussing AI?
 Why are we starting to feel so oversaturated with the topic of AI?

 In looking at the presentations, products and companies at popular IP trade shows and conferences as well as the latest blog posts of IP service providers, one might think to be part of an IP world that has embraced and implemented AI wholeheartedly and without complication.

 Attitudes toward AI proliferation

 In this context, two recurring issues emerge.
 One concerns the expectations of what AI can actually do and will do in the future.
 The other relates to the divergent, sometimes subjective definitions of what AI is.
 We, the providers of this technology, are not always entirely blameless in this confusion.
 Statements that an "AI thinks like an IP professional" or that an "AI can understand millions of patent texts" are misleading or simply wrong.

-Join our live discussion on how AI will shape the future of IP management, November 16, at 4 p.m.
-Central European Time.
+Tune in for a recorded panel discussion on how AI will shape the future of IP management.

 From these different presumptions and baselines of common understanding, three broad schools of thought develop.

 While one group is afraid of AI fully automating jobs performed by humans, a second standpoint looks forward to an AI-driven future.
 Those adhering to the latter opinion look to AI-based applications less as a threat than assistance in conducting their professions' painful and tedious parts.
 Finally, there is a last group not caring at all, thinking that AI does not significantly impact their professional or private lives.